sparkerrecipes/sparkerrecipes.github.io/_archives/homemade-meat-pasta-sauce.md

 tags: sauce
 ---

-_This sauce plus store-bought tortellini makes a wonderful weeknight meal.
-I always use a Polish salami with this for a little bit of heat.
-Red peppers make a good addition too._
+_This sauce plus store-bought tortellini makes a wonderful weeknight meal._

 ### Ingredients
 * 28 oz can of San Marzano plum tomatoes